fasfalisn/jokio/README.md

 ## Overview

 This is a Vue.js-based web app that alows users to discover jokes from an external API.
 Composition API has been used along with TailwindCSS.
-No state managemnt or router has been utilized.
+No state management or router has been utilized.

 # prerequisites